AbhilaSh-30/Unbound-hackathon/README.md

 - Added secure Auth Implementation in backend(jwt,cookie).
 - Users can be of two types : admin and normal.
-- Rate limiting has been added(if more than 3 failed attempts has to wait hal an hour to try again).
+- Rate limiting has been added(if more than 3 failed attempts has to wait half an hour to try again).
 - Input Validation

 ---